-In 2020 alone, the American Cancer Society estimates that more than 300,000 American women will be diagnosed with breast cancer, and over 42,000 will die of the disease.
-Mammograms are the best method for early detection, which has shown to provide more options for treatment and a better chance of survival.
-And while experts agree that screening is essential, there's some disagreement among major medical organizations regarding the age to begin and how often to have it done.
+In 2021 alone, the American Cancer Society estimates that about than 281,500 new cases of invasive breast cancer will be diagnosed in women in the U.S., and over 43,600 women will die of the disease.
+Early detection is proven to provide more options for treatment and a better chance of survival, and mammograms are the key to early detection.
+While experts can all agree that screening is essential, some have different opinions around what age to begin screening for breast cancer, and how often it should be done.

 Getting to know the guidelines

 For women with an average breast cancer risk, none of the four organizations in question advise starting regular mammograms before age 40.
 The disease isn't as common during those years, and it's largely agreed upon that the potential harms (more on those below) significantly offset the benefits.
 The recommendations are as follows:

 - American Cancer Society (ACS): Women can start screening between ages 40 and 45 if they so choose.
 Beginning at 45, the ACS recommends annual mammograms.
 From 55 to 74, getting screened every one or two years is recommended.

 - American College of Obstetricians and Gynecologists (ACOG): At age 40, average-risk women should be offered the option.
 By 50, all women should be screened every one or two years.

 - National Comprehensive Cancer Network (NCCN): Yearly mammograms should start at 40.

 - United States Preventive Services Task Force (USPSTF): Women may choose to begin screening at 40.
 Between 50 and 74, they should have mammograms every two years.

 Keep in mind, mammography recommendations are different for women at a higher risk of breast cancer, such as those with certain genetic mutations or a personal or family history of the disease.
 These women should typically begin regular screenings sooner and may have them more frequently.
 Use our free risk assessment tool to help determine your personal risk.
 Results will be sent directly to your inbox.